microbiomedata/nmdc-aggregator/README.md

 ## Release Notes

+### 1.0.2

+- Configure GitHub Actions to build and push container images to GitHub Container Registry
+- Update `Dockerfile` so that the entrypoint shell script is executable

 ### 1.0.1

-Fix a bug in the metaP script
+- Fix a bug in the metaP script

 ### 1.0.0

-Initial release
+- Initial release